 I want to love God, my family, my community, and the world to the best of my ability— so I rest and care for myself so that I can be whole.
 We are made whole to help make the world whole.

-Excerpted from contributing writer Osheta Moore’s forthcoming book, Shalom Sistas (Herald Press, 2017).
-Used with permission.
+Excerpted from Osheta Moore’s forthcoming book, Shalom Sistas.
+(Herald Press, 2017) Used with permission.